ueno/wasi-networking/docs.md

 When type is [`preopentype::dir`](#preopentype.dir):

 ## <a href="#protocolfd" name="protocolfd"></a> `protocolfd`: [`fd`](#fd)
-The protocol file descriptor used for creating any networking file descriptor.
+The protocol file descriptor used for creating any networking file descriptors.

 Size: 4